thetomcoffee/learningdart/README.md

 ```

 Also, flutter_lints, dev_dependency, was out of date, so ran:

 ```
 flutter pub outdated
 flutter pub upgrade --major-versions
 ```

 and then, in pubspec.yaml, it updated flutter_lints:

 ```
  flutter_lints: ^4.0.0
  ```

 ## Chapter 9 - iOS App Setup

 To go directly to the video for chapter 9, see:
 [Chapter 9 - iOS App Setup](https://www.youtube.com/watch?v=VPvVD8t02U8&t=20910s)

+Went over Apple developer account, and profile and identifiers setup.

 <!--
 ## Getting Started